+Integrate the EPA outcomes and learning and assessment across the continuum and program - scaffolded and woven into program and its themes.
 Integrate the levels, teaching and learning and assessment at different stages throughout your program and the continuum:

-- Knowledge (i.e. earlier stages of med school) - Routinised practice (i.e. integrated into first rotations and supervised practice) - Problem solving (i.e. integrated into more advanced rotations further in training) - Leadership development of specific roles later in training.
+- Knowledge (i.e. earlier stages of med school) - Routinised practice (i.e. integrated into first rotations and supervised practice) - Problem solving (i.e. integrated into more advanced rotations further in training) - Leadership development of specific roles - later in training.